 2. Select Add Profile (bottom, right of the page) to create an IT Automation profile.

-3. Enter a name for the profile, and click Apply.
+3. Enter a name for the profile, and click Save.
 The Edit Automation Profile screen appears.

-4. Check the boxes of the patches you wish to install and the automations you wish to include.
+4. Check the boxes of the patches you wish to install and the automation you wish to include.

 - Software Patch Management (Software patches are installed via Chocolatey for Windows and Homebrew for Mac package managers.
 Learn more)

 - Software Excluded Patches (You can exclude certain software patches).

 - Software Bundle (You can attach a software bundle, for automated installation.
 Learn more)

 - Upgrades (upgrades to the latest Windows 10 version).